CableLabs DOCSIS Certification - FAQs

 Is it still possible to conduct device updates during testing?

 Yes.
-If a failure is detected during Core Testing, then the device must be resubmitted at an additional reduced fee.
-If a manufacturer wishes to conduct a device update during Secondary Testing, they may do so for an additional fee.
-An updated device will then be regression tested before the final results are provided to the manufacturer or submitted to the Certification Board for consideration.
-Note that a submitting manufacturer’s decision to stop testing and update the device will result in an unpredictable delay to certification testing completion.
+In the two-phased testing strategy for DOCSIS 3.1, if a failure is detected during Core Testing, then the device must be updated for an additional fee.
+If a failure is detected during Secondary testing, then the manufacturer has the option to conduct a device update and may do so for an additional fee.
+An updated device in either case will be regression tested before final results are submitted to the Certification Board for consideration.
+Note that all device updates will result in an unpredictable delay to Certification testing completion.